snowplow-archive/snowplow.github.com/_posts/2015-06-18-snowplow-android-tracker-0.4.0-released.md

 We are pleased to announce the release of the fourth version of the [Snowplow Android Tracker][repo].
 The Tracker has undergone a series of changes in light of the issues around the Android [dex limit][dex-limit], resulting in the library being split to allow for users to either opt in for the RxJava Tracker or not.

 Big thanks to [Duncan][duncand] at Wunderlist for his work on splitting apart the libraries and providing an RxJava free version for those missing the dex space for it.
+Thanks go again as well to [Hamid][hamidp] at Trello for getting us on the path to a much more robust Android Tracker.

 This release post will cover the following topics: